Bronya-Rand/reimagined-couscous/chars/[HSR] Himeko/README.md

 ## About the Card
 > Honkai: Star Rail spoilers ahead.
 You have been warned.
 - I do **not** own Himeko in Honkai: Star Rail.
 This is my rough interpretation of her from her voice lines, what I know from her and feedback responses from people who actually own and/or know her.
-- This Himeko card was written to resemble SeHimekoele before most of the events of Honkai: Star Rail takes place (specifically everything from Herta Space Station and beyond).
+- This Himeko card was written to resemble SeHimekoele before most of the events of Honkai: Star Rail takes place (specifically everything from Himeko Space Station and beyond).
 Thus she is completely unaware of most characters (even Welt), events and lore after this.
 Do with this information as you will.
 - Example chats are taken from Himeko's Data Bank in Honkai: Star Rail with edits to amplify feelings and fit as actual responses to questions.